Angular correlation and deformed Hellings-Downs curve from spin-2 ultralight dark matter: Theoretical model of spin-2 ULDM

 \section{Theoretical model of spin-2 ULDM}

-The theory of massive spin-2 ultralight dark matter can originate from bimetric theory~\cite{Hassan:2011zd, Marzola:2017lbt,Schmidt-May:2015vnx}, which was constructed originally in order to generalize Fierz-Pauli massive gravity in a non-linear way.
-Later it was found that this theory could provide a reasonable origin for spin-2 ultralight dark matter~\cite{Babichev:2016hir,Aoki:2016zgp, Marzola:2017lbt}.
+The theory of massive spin-2 ULDM can originate from bimetric theory~\cite{Hassan:2011zd, Schmidt-May:2015vnx}, which was constructed originally in order to generalize Fierz-Pauli massive gravity in a non-linear way.
+Later it was found that this theory could provide a reasonable origin for spin-2 ULDM~\cite{Babichev:2016hir,Aoki:2016zgp, Marzola:2017lbt}.
 The total action is given by

 where $M_{\rm Pl}$ is the reduced Planck mass, $f_{\mu\nu}$ is introduced as a new spin-2 field, while $\alpha$ is a dimensionless constant to regulate the difference of interactions for two spin-2 fields, and $V(\tg,f;\beta_n)$ stands for interaction terms between the two fields in order to avoid ghosts~~\cite{Hassan:2011zd,Schmidt-May:2015vnx,Babichev:2016hir}.
 This action can be linearized by considering perturbations